-IN TWELVE BOUQUETS, DRAWN AND COLOURED BY JAMES ANDREWS, WITH bound, £2 2s.
-A few choice copies in morocco £2 12s.
-6d.

-POETICAL ILLUSTRATIONS BY L. A. TWAMLEY.
+IN TWELVE BOUQUETS, DRAWN AND COLOURED BY JAMES ANDREWS, WITH POETICAL ILLUSTRATIONS BY L. A. TWAMLEY.

 The Plates of this work are all coloured in the most finished style, so as to equal firstrate Drawings, and are accompanied with poetical illustrations.
-It forms a unique ornament for the drawing-room table or lady's boundoir.
+It forms a unique rate Drawings, and are accompanied with poetical illustrations.
+It forms a unique ornament for the drawing-room table or lady's boudoir.
 Imperial 4to., handsomely bound, £2 2s.
 A few choice copies in morocco £2 12s.
 6d.

-"We know not which we love best among these groups of loveliness: we halt amid heath, hyacinth, hollyhock, and heliotrope, and look at the gentle camellia, and lovely convolvolus, and columbine, and cyclamen, and know not which to choose; even Iris cannot wholly captivate our eyes, for in the next page we are flirting with a china-aster, sighing out our soul before sweet peas, or languishing before a white geranium.-They are indeed beautiful; there is a naturalness about them such as we have rarely seen excelled; we could almost fancy that the hand of Nature had fashioned them, or that the spirit of the flowers had stolen forth in the still twilight, and thrown around them her magical tints.
+"We know not which we love best among these groups of loveliness; we halt amid heath, hyacinth, hollyhock, and heliotrope, and look at the gentle camellia, and lovely convolvolus, and columbine, and cyclamen, and know not which to choose; even Iris cannot wholly captivate our eyes, for in the next page we are filting with a china-aster, sighing out our soul before sweet peas, or languishing before a white geranium.-They are indeed beautiful; there is a superable of the superable of the flowers had stolen forth in the willight, and thrown around them her magical tints.

-"Oh! they are beautiful and fair to see,

-Like ladies from a far Countrie."
+"Oh! they are beautiful and fair to see, Like ladies from a fair Countrie."